"I am not in Italy and/or cannot contact an Italian doctor to obtain a valid medical certificate in accordance with DM 18/02/1982.”

 Option 1: Complete the International athletes medical form (see the "International athletes without access to medical certification in Italy" section).

-Option 2 Provide an Italian medical certificate for competitive Athletics (sport code S.012) in compliance with italian law (dm.
-18/02/1982).
+Option 2 Follow the procedure for Italian resident, by providing an Italian medical certificate for competitive Athletics (sport code S.012) in compliance with italian law (DM 18/02/1982).
+Please note that the certificate should be issued by an Italian doctor.